- Automobiles & Motorcycles

 Current Situation and Management in the Rest of the World

-The shortage of verteporfin affects patients and the ophthalmic community worldwide.
-However, the impact on patients may not be the same in every country.
-Despite current evidence of the efficacy of verteporfinassisted PDT in the aforementioned diseases, guidelines on treating these diseases may differ per country, or even per region within a country, or be absent altogether (Mehta et al.).
-Whereas PDT is the standard of care for patients with chronic CSC in the Netherlands, it might not even be available or used for this indication in other parts of the world.
-We took the opportunity of this severe situation to assess the normal standard of care across the world when it comes to treating several retinal diseases, as well as to evaluate the effect of the unavailability of verteporfin.
-We contacted several key opinion leaders in the medical retina field throughout Europe, Asia and the United States who were known to the initiators of this article and asked them to complete a questionnaire to comment on the following themes: what is the role of PDT in ophthalmology in your country in the normal situation and how has the current shortage affected your patient care?
-(See Appendix S1 for the full list of questions).
+The verteporfin shortage has far-reaching consequences for patients and the ophthalmic community globally.
+Nonetheless, the shortage's impact varies based on geographic factors.
+In spite of evident efficacy data supporting verteporfin-assisted PDT for the aforementioned conditions, treatment guidelines may diverge significantly by country, or even regionally within a given country, or be entirely absent (Mehta et al.).
+In the Netherlands, PDT is the standard approach for chronic CSC patients, but availability or use for this indication may not be feasible in other areas globally.
+The urgency of this critical situation led us to assess the standard practices for treating various retinal diseases across the globe, as well as to investigate how the verteporfin unavailability has affected patient care.
+We reached out to prominent experts in medical retina throughout Europe, Asia, and the United States who are acquainted with the authors of this article and asked them to complete a questionnaire addressing the following areas: the significance of PDT in their local ophthalmology practices and how the current deficit has influenced patient management?
+(Refer to Appendix S1 for the exhaustive list of questions).

 Table 2